-What if music theory could help you actually make far more memorable and cohesive tracks?
+But what if music theory could help you make more unique and memorable songs?

 What if it could help you achieve a more unique sound?

-In this article, we’ll answer these questions and dive into how important music theory is.
-We’ll cover:
+In this article, we’ll answer these questions and dive into just how important music theory is.

 Let’s dive in.

 But first, one of the important foundations of music theory is chord progressions.
 Everything else – melody, rhythm etc. – can be achieved once you have a solid progression going.